-26.Click View Solutions to visualise the results in Hermes.
+26. Click View Solutions to visualise the results in Hermes.
 We can then click Close in the Run GOLD window and close the GOLD Setup window.
 The solutions are listed on the left-hand side in the Docking Solutions tab of the Molecule Explorer.
 This tab becomes available only after the GOLD run was completed.

-- 27.If you click on each entry, you will see it displayed in the visualizer.
-You may tick the Show only cavity and ligand box for clarity of visualization. - Note: GOLD is stochastic, so your results are likely to differ from the one displayed in the pictures in this example. - 28.
-You can sort the solutions based on their PLP fitness score by clicking on PLP.Fitness in the Docking Solutions tab of the Molecule Explorer (click twice sort by high to small).
+27. If you click on each entry, you will see it displayed in the visualizer.
+You may tick the Show only cavity and ligand box for clarity of visualization.
+Note: GOLD is stochastic, so your results are likely to differ from the one displayed in the pictures in this example.

+- 28. You can sort the solutions based on their PLP fitness score by clicking on PLP.Fitness in the Docking Solutions tab of the Molecule Explorer (click twice sort by high to small, you can learn more about Fitness Functions in the GOLD User Guide).
 You can now observe and compare the solutions, and sort them also based on the other scores. - 29.
-When observing the solutions, we can notice that the conformational space has been explored during the run. - 30.You may also explore the hydrogen bonds formed.
+When observing the solutions, we can notice that the conformational space has been explored during the run. - 30.
+You may also explore the hydrogen bonds formed.
 To do so, in the Contact Management panel on the left-hand side, tick the box in the H-bonds column for the component of interest.
-The docked solutions correspond to entry 5EW8_2.
+The docked solutions correspond to entry 5EW8\2.
 If you don't see this tab, follow the instructions at the end of this handout to display it.